-Information and timelines for the three Foundation-supported grants programs are outlined below.
+Information and timelines for these Foundation-supported grants programs are outlined below.

 IBRO/Dana Foundation Brain Awareness Week Grants

-Now in its second year, the International Brain Research Organization (IBRO)/Dana Foundation Brain Awareness Week Grants Program aims to educate the public about the wonders of the brain and the benefits of neuroscience research by increasing opportunities for outreach in regions challenged by a lack of resources, support, and/or public understanding about the brain.
-The funding supports projects organized for Brain Awareness Week in countries outside of Europe, USA, and Canada.
+Now in its fourth year, the International Brain Research Organization (IBRO)/Dana Foundation Brain Awareness Week Grants Program aims to educate the public about the wonders of the brain and the benefits of neuroscience research by increasing opportunities for outreach in regions challenged by a lack of resources, support, and/or public understanding about the brain.
+The funding supports projects organized for Brain Awareness Week in countries outside of Europe.
 Up to 1,250 USD is awarded to each successful proposal.

-The IBRO/Dana Foundation program has closed for 2021 campaign proposals.
-The program is expected to launch again in the summer of 2021 for programs organized in celebration of Brain Awareness Week 2022.
-Visit the IBRO website for more information.
+The FENS/Dana Foundation program is expected to launch again in the fall of 2022 for programs organized in celebration of Brain Awareness Week 2023.
+Visit the FENS website for more information.